rubytogether/rubytogether.org/app/views/news/2018-09-10-august-2018-monthly-update.html.md

 ## rubygems news

-In RubyGems, we fixed some bugs, fixed some tests, and made sure that gems with `allowed_push_host` set will be pushed to the correct host by `gem push`.
+In RubyGems, we fixed some bugs, including the ability to [auto re-sign expired certs](https://github.com/rubygems/rubygems/pull/2380), fixed some tests, and made sure that gems with `allowed_push_host` set will be pushed to the correct host by `gem push`.
 In total there were 19 new commits, contributed by 5 authors, with 112 additions and 26 deletions across 13 files.

 ## ruby toolbox news